tytydraco/yessleep/out/My_grandfathers_hidden_village.md

    In that moment I was thinking to myself there's no way I was gone move here in some village "where the fox and haare say goodnight to one another "as my grandpa would say sometimes

-"You see, in this world there are things ,things that have their own rules and we have to follow these rules to a tee, no exceptions,so listening carefully to every word I'm saying, and don't think this is one of your stories from your comic books ,THIS IS VERY REAL GOT IT"
+"You see, in this world there are things ,things that have their own rules and we have to follow these rules to a tee, no exceptions,so listening carefully to every word I'm saying, and don't think this is one of your stories from your comic books ,THIS IS VERY REAL, GOT IT ! "

 "sigh... she's just going to think your telling her stories" grandma interrupted

 " Shush woman !
 If she does ,she will die is that what you want to happen,let me speak god damn it"

-"So I said ,there are rules and I will give you a few examples of these rules "
+"So as I said ,there are rules and I will give you a few examples of these rules "

 "First rule is ,if you come across a hound with an old hags face on the road ALWAYS greet it by saying "it's a nice day isn't it" doesn't matter if it's raining, snowing or even the end of the world you always tell it it's a nice day isn't it, after that you proceed to give it canned food and a bottle of alcohol,you wait for it to finish,after that you say this " this was a pleasant meeting,I'm looking forward to the next one" and take your leave, DO NOT say anything else and ignore any attempts of communication with it beyond what I told you ,if by any reason you fail to do this things ,in a couple of days you will cease to be human."